Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ### Behaviour-Driven Development

 One of the comparisons I intend to make in my next article is that of the conversion of a behaviourally driven test, which are the ones I typically use.
-Whilst I'm sure the unit level testing demonstrated above is important to many people, my company and I prefer the BDD approach.
+Whilst I'm sure the unit scoped testing demonstrated above is important to many people, my company and I prefer the BDD approach.
 Our tests tend to reflect that and instead describe the behaviour that is important from a product owner's point of view.
 Whilst that might entail assertations of the _nitty gritty_ detail defined in the tests shown, it's often much broader.

 Whilst I've no doubt that _'My Tested ASP.NET Core MVC'_ could make some of the finer nuances simpler, that's also heavily where the library's emphasis lies.
 Huge swathes of functionality would be unused by _me and mine_, which makes the cost much harder to burden.